Paul Hamlyn Foundation - Youth Fund

 Grants of up to £150,000 spread over three years with a maximum of £50,000 per year.

-PHF expects to make around 25 awards per year.
+PHF expects to make around 20 awards per year.
+On average between 10% and 12% of all applicants receive funding.

 Who Can Apply